B612-Asteroid-Institute/adam_home/README.md

 ### Initial setup

-You probably don't have to do this.
+You probably don't have to do the initial setup.

 ```python
 # In the same conda environment where you've installed ADAM: